TheRealLorenz/lf-settings/README.md

 And you'll be good to go.

+### Other distros.

+Coming soon!
+In the meanwhile you could check out the lf-settings.sh script, it's fairly easy.
+Without an AUR helper, you can get lf from the [official repository](https://github.com/gokcehan/lf).

 ## Usage

 On an open zsh terminal just press Control+O to open lfcd.
 Then you can navigate with the arrow keys or hjkl and exit with q.
-You're current dir will change in the last one you was in before pressing q.
+You're current dir will change in the last one you were in before pressing q.

 ### Default commands